 I am doing a study on 2nd Peter and am having trouble answering a question.
-My question deals with verse 17 of chapter 3 which is a warning from Peter.
+My question deals with 2 Peter 3:17, which is a warning from Peter.
 I understand the warning but my study question asks, “what does this show regarding once saved, always saved”.
 Can you help me understand?

 Every now and then someone will send me a single verse that if taken out of context can be read in such a way as to contradict the dozen or so other verses that support the doctrine of eternal security (once saved always saved).
 But the Bible is not a book that can contradict itself because it was all written under the inspiration of the Holy Spirit.
 Therefore when we see an apparent contradiction we have to rely on clear verses to help us interpret verses that are less so.
 Determining the context of the passage in which the verse is found is also necessary.
 So let’s do both with this one.

 Probably the clearest verses on eternal security are 2 Cor.
 1:21-22 and Ephesians 1:13-14.
 These verses both say we received the seal of the Holy Spirit when we believed, as a deposit guaranteeing our inheritance.
 2 Cor.
 1:21-22 goes even further, saying that it’s God who makes us stand firm in Christ, and that He has set His mark of ownership on us.
 And Jesus said once we belong to Him no one can take us out of His or His father’s hands (John 10:27-30).